willmino/ETL-Pipeline/README.md

 ### Analysis

 The `backer_info.csv` file needed cleaning.
-I converted a dataframe json objects into a pandas dataframe with keys as columns and rows as object values.
+I converted a dataframe of json objects into a dataframe with keys as columns and rows as object values.
 `pd.set_option('max_colwidth', 400)`

 `backer_info = pd.read_csv("backer_info.csv")`